 Yet, the anxiety of copyright and monetizing lingers in the digital sphere!
 Being fairly compensated for a work of art and the happy hunting ground for all and sundry are liberally ideal!
-Once again, technology is the positive force that reinforces this concept.
-The blockchain technology provides the artist a favourable platform to protect and be awarded deservedly not to mention conveniently and gives transparency to the opacity of the art world.
+Once again, technology is a positive force that reinforces this concept.
+The blockchain technology provides the artist with an excellent platform to protect and be awarded deservedly, conveniently, and transparent to the art world’s opacity.

-Whether the digital and the new media genres are in our computers or part of our living or working space, it is significantly expressive of our culture, social observations or just feel-good indulgence.
-At the same time, the fluid creativity that appears in digital work and new media from pointing out the inequalities, oppressions, fighting for justice, questioning mindless behaviours or beliefs to inspire and improve our ways of life can be viewed, shared and owned prolifically.
+Whether the digital and the new media genres are in our computers or part of our living or working space, it is significantly expressive of our culture, social observations, or just feel-good indulgence.
+Simultaneously, the fluid creativity that appears in digital work and new media from pointing out the inequalities, oppressions, fighting for justice, questioning mindless behaviors, or beliefs to inspire and improve our ways of life can be viewed, shared, and owned prolifically.
 Being able to own such artwork that moves you, the provenance is clear, and it might go up in value is appealing to many of us.

 What’s more, blockchain technology addresses many critical questions for the artists and the whole art world!
 It transforms the way art is distributed and owned.
 It tackles the seriousness of censorship by decentralizing.
-It gives the sufficient power to the artist over the ownership or use of the artwork specially by institutions or groups of people whose ideas oppose the artist.
-Galleries & museums are our point of contact to the artist but what about the ones that are located in another continent or are not particularly household names?
-Blockchain technology means significant change in fairer distribution of wealth and having democratic choice in the matrix of our societies.
+It gives the artist sufficient power over the ownership or use of the artwork, especially by institutions or groups of people whose ideas oppose the artist.
+Galleries & museums are our contact points with the artist, but what about the ones located on another continent, or are they not mainly household names?
+Blockchain technology means a significant change in the fairer distribution of wealth and having a democratic choice in our societies’ matrix.

 Few online art projects and sites applying blockchain technology:

 The left gallery produces and sells downloadable objects.